 The easiest business to start will typically be a cleaning business, pet sitting business, rideshare business, or a freelancing business.

-Starting your own business cleaning house is super easy.
-You should have all the materials you need to open a business at your house and a social media account.
+- A house cleaning business is super easy.
+You should have all the supplies you need to open a cleaning business at your house.
+Find out how Christopher Mondragon turned less than $2k into a $125k/month cleaning business.

 Let’s keep moving through the steps to start a small business.